aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 You can import a text file into a document and insert it right after a bookmark that you have defined in the document.
 To do this, create a bookmarked paragraph where you want the document to be inserted.

-The following coding example shows how to insert the contents of one document to a bookmark in another document:
+The following coding example demonstrates how to insert the contents of one document to a bookmark in another document:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-InsertDoc-InsertDocumentAtBookmark.cpp" >}}

 {{% alert color="primary" %}}

-Note that the bookmark should not enclose a few paragraphs or text that you want them to appear in your final resulting document.
+Note that the bookmark should not enclose several paragraphs or text that you want them to appear in your final resulting document.

 {{% /alert %}}